jimdigriz/bpf-sql/README.md

     make

 # Data Preparation

-Imagine the dataset as a spreadsheet where each column is a integer metric (use a [map](http://en.wikipedia.org/wiki/Associative_array) for strings) represented by a separate file and the rows are records; this results in all the files having the same length (identical record count).
-The metrics for record `R` is found at the same location in each file.

 The on-disk format used for each column file is just a raw list of 64bit signed integers stored in big-endian format, so when converting your own dataset you can use a tab separated input and some Perl to generate each metric file: